UN Winter School on SCP in Asia and the Pacific, offered by UNEP, UNU-IAS, and the Asian Institute of Technology (AIT)

-- Student profile: junior government professionals and private sector professionals or development consultants (up to 5 years of experience); Doctoral or Master students.
+- Participants: on a competitive basis, 30-35 participants, junior government professionals and private sector professionals or development consultants (up to 5 years of experience); Doctoral or Master students.

 - Objective: « Improve the knowledge of future decision makers in the area of Sustainable Consumption and Production and thus contribute to the design and implementation of policies, business models and practices that can promote sustainable resource management in a life cycle perspective for goods and services produced and used by governments, business and civil society ».